StartUpNameError/sparkjobs/README.md

 # Running a PySpark Job

-Every job module must be located inside ``src/jobs`` a can be run via
+Every job module must be located inside ``src/jobs`` and can be run via

 ```
 make build